Skip to content

 Babies feed off the emotions of their caregivers.
 If we are stressed and frazzled, they feel it.
 If we are calm, they often relax into our arms.

 In the hectic evening hours, sometimes just going outside can make a huge difference.
 It can help take the focus off of responsibilities inside the home and allow you to just breathe.
 That calmness that fills you when you get outside can calm your baby as well.
-Your slower heartbeat, deep breaths, and a clear head can directly impact your baby as he mimics your emotional state.
+Your slower heartbeat, deep breaths, and a clear head can directly impact your baby as your baby mimics your emotional state.

 As an added benefit, exposure to daylight in the late afternoon and early evening can also help your baby to sleep better at night.

-7. Get in the bath together.
+5. Get in the bath together.anchor

 Grab a washcloth, strip yourself and your baby, and hop in the tub.
 The sound of running water can instantly calm some fussy babies.
 Place your baby on your tummy/chest and lay a warm washcloth on top of the baby’s back.
-Make sure the water is high enough to keep him warm.
+Make sure the water is high enough to keep your baby warm.

 This is a trick I used all the time, sometimes a few times in one evening to handle the witching hour with my babies.
 I could feel myself AND my baby relax.
 Try it.
 You both may love it.

-8. Ask for help.
+Ask for help.anchor

 People WANT to help you.